david1u/mint-allow-list/README.md

 # @collabland/example-allow-list

-This example illustrates how to implement a Collab action for Discord using different interaction types:
+This example illustrates how to implement a Collab action allow list for Discord using different interaction types:

 - [Slash commands](https://discord.com/developers/docs/interactions/application-commands#slash-commands)